Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Formal Analysis

-Existing methods directly mutate media data.
+Prior mutation-based works, as reviewed in \S~\ref{subsec:motivation-mutation}, directly mutate media data.
 Their mutated images typically surround the seed $i$ in an $\varepsilon$-radius sphere.
-Some mutated images breach the perception constraints (e.g., by adding too much random noise), thus residing outside the manifold (shown in red in \F~\ref{fig:manifold}; the red dot is on the sphere and \textit{above} the manifold).
-Although these mutated images may trigger DNN mis-behaviors, they typically stress only a limited range of behaviors of DNNs, given that not all perceptions focused by the target DNN are covered.
-Worse, we emphasize that the $\varepsilon$-radius must be \textit{reasonably small}, as images may become unidentifiable, with disrupted senses, as $\varepsilon$ rises. \S~\ref{subsec:motivation-validation} described how existing methods retain ``validity''; e.g., DeepHunter allows only one affine transformation per image.
+Some mutated images breach the perceptual constraints (e.g., by adding too much random noise), thus residing outside the manifold (shown in red in \F~\ref{fig:manifold}; the red dot is on the sphere and \textit{above} the manifold).
+Although these mutated images may trigger DNN mis-predictions, they typically stress only a limited range of behaviors of DNNs, given that perception changes are not comprehensively explored.
+Worse, we emphasize that the $\varepsilon$-radius must be \textit{reasonably small}, as images may become unidentifiable, with disrupted senses, as $\varepsilon$ rises.
+This conclusion can also be derived from \Thm~\ref{thm:control}. \S~\ref{subsec:motivation-validation} described how existing methods retain ``validity''; e.g., DeepHunter allows only one affine transformation per image.
 Thus, existing methods are confined within limited perceptions by design.
-In contrast, \tool\ thoroughly mutates perceptions to generate \textit{more diverse} media data, as will be shown in \S~\ref{tab:error-rq2}.
+Clearly, \tool\ can mimic existing mutations by limiting the step size as smaller than $\varepsilon$.